Expansive Lie Group Actions: Geometric Entropy of Expansive Pseudo-Group Actions

 \begin{definition}

 The topological entropy of $\mathcal{G}$ with respect to $G$ is defined to be

 \end{definition}

-As in the case of finitely generated groups, if some pseudo-group has positive entropy with respect to some finite generator $G$, then it also has positive entropy with respect to any other finite generator.
-Next concept is a notion of expansiveness for actions of pseudo-groups.
+It is a classical fact that if a pseudo-group has positive entropy with respect to some finite generator $G$, then it also has positive entropy with respect to any other finite generator(see \cite{Wa}).
+Next concept is a weaker notion of expansiveness for actions of pseudo-groups.